ColtonPulliam/Project-1-JWKS/README.md

 # Project-1-JWKS

 I used python, which is an easy to read language, but because UNT primarily teaches C/C++, I have never used it before.
-Alot of the code for my project came from just reading one step of the poject at a time, reading or watching a tutorial about this step, implementing it into my code, and combining it until it all worked together.
+The intial code for my project came from just reading one step of the project at a time, reading or watching a tutorial about this step, implementing it into my code, and combining it.
+Eventually when I began testing with Gradebot, I had to alter my code pretty significantly with the help of the TA's in Fridays recitiation